Best Cultural Attractions Spain

 » For places to stay check out accommodation in Madrid

 The Guggenheim Museum – Bilbao

-The Guggehiem Museum is now a national treasure and well worth visiting.
-You can also take the opportunity to explore the rest of this historic city including the Casco Viejo (Old Town), on the banks of the Nervión River.
+And whilst visiting Bilbao you can take the opportunity to explore the rest of this historic city including the Casco Viejo (Old Town), on the banks of the Nervión River.
 Centred around Las Siete Calles, the seven original streets that date back to the 1400’s, a vibrant area both day and night and perfect area to stroll around.

 The museum is open weekdays from 10am to 8pm ( Closed Mondays ) Check the Guggenheim website for full details.

 » For places to stay check out accommodation in Bilbao